How Long Before Dogs Can Walk on Grass Seed?

 Planting grass seed is necessary from time to time, especially if you have a dog that hangs out on it frequently.
-It’s likely that you’re planting it because the dog tore up or wrecked the previous amount that was there.
+You’re likely planting it because the dog tore up or wrecked the previous amount that was there.
 But how long does it take before you can let dogs walk on grass seed once planted?

 Does the Grass Species Factor into the Length of Time Before Dogs Can Walk on It?